Generalized quiver varieties and triangulated categories: The Stratification functor of affine quiver varieties

 Let us assume in this section that $Q$ is of Dynkin type and that the map $C_q$ associated with $\cp$ is invertible.
 The correspondence between the finitely generated projective $\cp$--modules and the strata of the affine quiver variety allows us to identify the degeneration order of strata with a degeneration order on objects of the triangulated category $\proj \cp$.

-We recall first the degeneration order on strata of the classical quiver variety $\rep(w, \cS) \cong \cm_0(w)$: we define $\cm^{reg}_0(v,w) \le \cm_0^{reg}(v', w)$ if and only if $\cm^{reg}_0(v,w) \subset \overline{\cm_0^{reg}(v', w)}$.
+We recall first the degeneration order on strata of the classical quiver variety $ \cm_0(w)$: we define $\cm^{reg}_0(v,w) \le \cm_0^{reg}(v', w)$ if and only if $\cm^{reg}_0(v,w) \subset \overline{\cm_0^{reg}(v', w)}$.
 This is shown to be the case if and only if $v(x) \le v'(x) $ for all $ x \in \cR_0- \cS_0$ by \cite[4.1.3.14]{Qin12}.

-Analogously, we define a partial order on the strata of $\rep(w, \cS)$.
-For two points $M, M' \in \rep(w, \cS)$, we set $M \le M'$ if and only if $v(x) \le v'(x)$ for all $x\in \cR_0 -\cS_0$, where $(v,w)$ and $(v',w)$ are the dimension vectors of $K_{LR} (M)$ and $K_{LR}(M')$ respectively.
+Analogously, we define a partial order on the strata of $\cm_0(w)$.
+For two points $M, M' \in \cm_0(w)$, we set $M \le M'$ if and only if $v(x) \le v'(x)$ for all $x\in \cR_0 -\cS_0$, where $(v,w)$ and $(v',w)$ are the dimension vectors of $K_{LR} (\res M)$ and $K_{LR}(\res M')$ respectively.
 This clearly defines a partial order on the strata $\cm^{reg}_0(v,w)$ of $\cm_0(w)$, which we also call the degeneration order.

-In \cite{JensenSuZimmermann05a}, Jensen, Su and Zimmermann define a partial order on objects of a triangulated category $\ct$ satisfying the following conditions: \begin{itemize} \item $\ct$ is $Hom$-finite and idempotent morphisms are split; \item For all $X, Y \in \ct$ there is an $n \in \Z-\{0\}$ such that $\Hom(X, \Sigma^n Y) $ vanishes. \end{itemize} The first condition assures transitivity and the second condition allows to conclude that the preorder is anti-symmetric.
-Given two objects $X$ and $Y$ of $\ct$, we set in convention with our notation, $X \le Y$ if and only if there is an object $Z$ in $\ct$ and a distinguished triangle
+In \cite{JensenSuZimmermann05a}, Jensen, Su and Zimmermann define a partial order on objects of a triangulated category $\ct$ satisfying the following conditions: \begin{enumerate} \item $\ct$ is $Hom$-finite and idempotent morphisms are split; \item For all $X, Y \in \ct$ there is an $n \in \Z-\{0\}$ such that $\Hom(X, \Sigma^n Y) $ vanishes. \end{enumerate} The first condition assures transitivity and the second condition allows to conclude that the preorder is anti-symmetric.
+Given two objects $X$ and $Y$ of $\ct$, we write in convention with our notation, $X \le Y$ if and only if there is an object $Z$ in $\ct$ and a distinguished triangle